Yo-kai Watch: Characters

-A junior high schooler who, growing up, was often alone because his parents were away overseas.
+Cole is a 13-year-old junior high schooler who, growing up, he was often alone because his parents were away overseas.
 As a result, he was often bullied by his peers and over time became antisocial and hateful towards others.
-In the film, he is cursed by one of Rasen's followers and given the Kigan Gear, which he uses to spread evil and malice.
-Later in the film, he is redeemed and the Kigan Gear transforms into the Yo-kai Watch Ogre, which allows him to transform into Progenitor Yo-kai and used Sacred Armorys to possession summon Sword Bearer Yo-kai.
+In Yo-kai Watch Shadowside: Oni-ō no Fukkatsu, he is cursed by one of Rasen's Onimaro followers and given the Kigan Gear, which he uses to spread evil and malice.
+Later in the film, he is redeemed by Summer and Bruno and the Kigan Gear transforms into the Yo-kai Watch Ogre, which allows him to transform into four Progenitor Yo-kai and used Sacred Armorys to possession summon Sword Bearer Yo-kai.
 In Yo-kai Watch Shadowside, he runs the Yo-kai Detective Agency alongside Summer and Bruno.